 Our goal is to help you the business leaders understand this, because over the years this subject has been clouded, obfuscated and been misleading for many of us, of which we include ourselves.

-- The function of Marketing is to deliver sales leads
+- The function of Marketing is to create awareness and deliver sales leads

 - The function of Sales is to convert those sales leads into orders

 - If your salespeople need to fill their pipeline themselves then your marketing is broken.

 There is no grey area, stick to this and you will save time, money and a lot of heartache.

 Given the current crisis and the impending recession, now is the time to reset your sales and marketing model and make sure you exit with a strategy that isn’t just a dressed-up version of the past.